akojenuserah/-Bertelsmann-Udacity-Scholarship-Challenge/README.md

-# -Bertelsmann-Udacity-Scholarship-Challenge
+# About

-I got enrolled into The Next Generation Tech Booster Scholarship Program, sponsored by Bertelsmann.
+This course is a Next Generation Tech Booster Scholarship Program, sponsored by Bertelsmann.

+The first stage requires scholarship recipients to be enrolled in this SQL challenge course on Udacity website.
+Those who successfully complete the course will be invited to take a test at the end of the challenge.

+# Aim
+These are the queries written to solve the quizzes in each of the courses taken.

+# Dataset
-The queries i wrote in each of courses taken and the dataset used can be found here.
+nd the dataset used can be found here.

+# Tools Used
+The tool used for this is the PostgressSQL.

+# Curriculum
-The Curriculum covered are below
+The Topics covered are below
 - Basic SQL
 - SQL Joins
 - SQL Aggregations